top of page

 I have left you the recipe below, with the magical associations I’ve personally used for this recipe throughout my exploration.
 Feel free to use your own, use mine, or none at all.

-Engaging the magical associations call upon each ingredient and its property:
+Engaging the magical associations call upon each ingredient spirit and its property:

 Nourishing School Folk Hot Rolls Recipe & Magical Associations